History of the Zoo

 Arizona Center for Nature Conservation advances the stewardship and conservation of animals and their habitats while providing experiences that inspire people and motivate them to care for the natural world.

 I am a leader in improving people’s lives through interaction with nature, excelling in conservation, education, exhibition and recreation.

-Our core values reflect the behaviors and attitudes which lead our interactions and decisions — helping us to achieve our mission and vision.
-By following these core values we develop and foster positive relationships within our community which will ensure the Phoenix Zoo’s long-term success.
+Our core values reflect the behaviors and attitudes that lead our interactions and decisions — helping us to achieve our mission.
+By following these core values we develop and foster positive relationships within our community, which will ensure the Arizona Center for Nature Conservation’s long-term success.

-The Arizona Zoological Society does business as (dba) The Phoenix Zoo.
+The Arizona Center for Nature Conservation does business as (dba) The Phoenix Zoo.

 Board of Trustees